Weighted Sum Rate Enhancement by Using Dual-Side IOS-Assisted Full-Duplex for Multi-User MIMO Systems: Introduction

-In recent years, the IOSs and RISs were applied to FD communication networks to enhance their performance \cite{Unfolding,Aided,Achieve,Robust,twc}.
-For example, the authors of \cite{Unfolding} applied a RIS in a multi-input single-output (MISO) communication system in the presence of an FD transmitter, and formulated a joint downlink and uplink data rate maximization problem.
+To fully explore the potential of IOS and RIS in FD systems, numerous recent studies have utilized RIS or IOS to enhance the system performance in FD networks \cite{Unfolding,Aided,Achieve,Robust,9963583,twc}.
+For example, the authors of \cite{Unfolding} applied an RIS in a multi-input single-output (MISO) communication system in the presence of an FD transmitter, and formulated a joint downlink and uplink data rate maximization problem.
 In particular, the transmit power costs of both uplink and downlink transmissions were significantly reduced by introducing RISs and optimizing the transmit powers and phase shifts \cite{Aided}.
-More interestingly, the authors in \cite{Achieve} analyzed the outage and error probabilities in an FD wireless network with a RIS, and showed that RIS can effectively improve the SINR at FD nodes.
+More interestingly, the authors in \cite{Achieve} analyzed the outage and error probabilities in an FD wireless network with an RIS, and showed that RIS can effectively improve the SINR at FD nodes.
 From the security perspective, \cite{Robust} considered a practical RIS-assisted FD communication network without perfect knowledge of channel information and maximized the worst-case achievable security rate.
+Moreover, RIS was utilized to minimize the total transmission time of FD wireless-powered communication networks in IoT systems \cite{9963583}.
 It is noted that the aforementioned works aimed to improve signal strength at receivers by introducing RISs, not to balance the SIC and data transmissions.
 Also, it is assumed that the SI is eliminated using conventional SIC schemes in the above works, instead of suppressing it with the help of RISs.
 That is, conventional SIC schemes have not solved the frequency-selectivity and SWaP problems.
-To address this issue, the authors of \cite{twc} first applied an IOS in mitigating SIC in FD MISO systems.
+To address this issue, the authors of \cite{twc} firstly applied an IOS in mitigating SIC in FD MISO systems, however, the weighted sum rate of both uplink and downlink transmissions was not optimized, multiple receivers were not considered and the implementation required the transmitter to be on a single side of the IOS.
+Furthermore, an RIS was introduced for multi-user FD systems to perform SIC \cite{WqqFD}, however, multiple antennas at the user equipmment was not investigated.
+In addition, the dual-sided IOS developed by \cite{dualside} enables signal reflection and refraction on both sides of the IOS.
+However, existing studies have not fully exploited its potential, particularly in FD systems, where no work has yet considered dual-sided IOS.